 Global opportunities for students through our collaborations with Juilliard, MIT & UNICEF

-Over 1/3 of our students in 2019 were admitted to the top 60 universities worldwide
+Every year our students are admitted to the top universities worldwide

 This is a private international school, one of the largest in Poland.
 It has almost 1200 students from 64 different countries, and the language of instruction is English (with special assistance provided for children with other native tongues).
 It was founded in 1992 by Iwona Thomas, in cooperation with Nord Anglia Education International, an organization whose members include dozens of private schools in around 30 countries around the world.
 The British School has two locations in Warsaw—a nursery and early years centre in the Old Mokotów district, and a primary and secondary school in Sadyba, in ul.
 Limanowskiego, which is its main location.
 The Early Years Centre admits children from 2.5 to 6 years old, while the regular school admits children aged 7 to 18.
 Until the age of 16, children follow the English National Curriculum, learning key skills that prepare them for the next level.
 In years 10-11, students complete a two-year program preparing them for the IGCSE (International General Certificate of Secondary Education) exam.
 In years 12 and 13, students take the IB Diploma Program, considered one of the best programs to prepare students for university studies and international careers.